 Both cerebral palsy and Down syndrome are lifelong conditions that can be effectively managed to promote an active and fulfilling life.

-Because both conditions affect individuals so early in life, seeking early management will ensure that children get the right support for their physical and cognitive disabilities.
+Because both conditions affect individuals so early in life, seeking early management will ensure that children get the right support for their physical and cognitive needs.

-Cerebral palsy and Down syndrome can both cause low muscle tone.
+Cerebral palsy and Down syndrome can both cause abnormal muscle tone.

-At occupational therapy, your child will learn how to be independent through activities of daily living like brushing their teeth, getting dressed, and eating.
+At occupational therapy, your child will learn how to be independent in activities of daily living like brushing their teeth, getting dressed, and eating.